 Evaluating the effectiveness of the provision made for children and young people with SEN-

 At St John’s CE (A) Primary School, the progress and attainment of all children is carefully tracked and monitored by class teachers and members of the Senior Leadership Team throughout the year.
 The targets which are set for pupils on their Pupil Passport will be reviewed termly.
 We will invite parents/carers to a meeting to discuss the Pupil Passport and the progress made since the previous meeting.
 In addition to this, teachers, the SENCO, Head teacher and Home School Link Worker (HSLW) are available to discuss issues by appointment by visiting the school office.
 Annual written reports of your child’s achievement and progress will be sent to you.
 In the case of Education, Health and Care plans (Statements of Educational Needs) an annual review will be held with all agencies involved.
 The class teacher may suggest ways in which you can support your child during the Pupil Passport meeting.
 This will also be the case if outside agencies have been involved and suggested programmes which need to be completed by you at home.
 Parents/carers are regularly invited to observe good practice in the classroom of reading, phonics and maths.
 Parents/carers are asked throughout the year for their views by termly questionnaires.
 At St John’s CE (A) Primary School, the Governors are given an annual report from the Head teacher, SEN is reported to the Governing Body annually and in committees.
 The SENCO also updates Governors on the curriculum committee annually.
 There is a SEN link Governor who meets with the SENCO throughout the year.
-Additional assessments maybe carried out these include: Suffolk Reading Scale, Graded Word Spelling Test and British Picture Vocabulary Scale (BPVS) and Progress in Understanding Maths Assessment (PUMA).
+Additional assessments maybe carried out these include: Progress in Reading Assessment (PiRA), the Helen Arkell Spelling Test (HAST 2), British Picture Vocabulary Scale (BPVS) and Progress in Understanding Maths Assessment (PUMA).
 These assessments are carried out two or three times a year and can assess any progress that the children have made.